Urii98/Uri-Behavior_Tree-C-/README.md

 oriol.martin.corella@estudiantat.upc.edu

+## Author
+Oriol Martín Corella, a student of Video Game Design and Development at CITM(UPC).

 ## License
 This class is licensed under the MIT License.
 You can refer to the LICENSE file for more information.

 ## Website
 You can find more information about this class and its usage on the following website: https://urii98.github.io/Uri-Behavior_Tree/

+If you wanna practice the Behavior Tree implementation with a TODO you should check this: https://urii98.github.io/Uri-Behavior_Tree/implementing.html